fivdi/i2c-bus/README.md

 - addr - I2C device address
 - cb - completion callback

-Asynchronous I2C device Id.  the callback gets two arguments (err, id).
-Id is an object with `manufacturer`, `product` and if applicable a human readable `name` for the associated manufacturer.
+Asynchronous I2C device Id.
+The callback gets two arguments (err, id). id is an object with the properties `manufacturer`, `product` and if known a human readable `name` for the associated manufacturer. `manufacturer` and `product` are numbers, `name` is a string.

 ### bus.deviceIdSync(addr)
 - addr - I2C device address

 Synchronous I2C device Id.
-Returns object containing `manufacturer` and `product`, as well as manufacturer `name` if found.
+Returns an object with the properties `manufacturer`, `product` and if known a human readable `name` for the associated manufacturer. `manufacturer` and `product` are numbers, `name` is a string.

 ### bus.i2cRead(addr, length, buffer, cb)
 - addr - I2C device address